tanishraj/starter-template-vite-vue3/README.md

 ## Scripts

-This project comes with several npm scripts to help with development, building, and previewing the application.
+This project comes with several scripts to help with development, building, and previewing the application.

 -   **dev**: Starts the development server with hot module replacement.